 Ecamm Live will display floating Emoji symbols in the Comments & Reactions window when reactions arrive.

-While you’re live, if you switch to another app, a small floating control window will be displayed.
+While you’re live or recording, if you switch to another app, a small floating control window will be displayed.
 This control window allows you to see what’s being broadcast, and includes buttons to change Scenes and Source modes, as well as a Finish button.

 Keep Utility Windows In Front While Live